Is Osteoarthritis a Disability?

 - Weight-bearing osteoarthritis, primarily affecting knees and hips.

-- Hand osteoarthritis, leading to pain and stiffness in finger joints.
+- Hand osteoarthritis leads to pain and stiffness in finger joints.

-- Spinal osteoarthritis, which can impact overall mobility and daily functions.
+- Spinal osteoarthritis can impact overall mobility and daily functions.

 Understanding the specific type of osteoarthritis and how it impacts daily life is essential when applying for disability benefits.
 Each case is unique, and it’s important to highlight individual limitations in any claims process.